• Skip to content

 5. Why has Hydro‑Québec stopped offering Rate DM?

 Unlike customers who have opted for separate metering and who change their energy-use habits when their bill goes up, residents of multiunit residential buildings with bulk metering have no direct financial incentive to use less electricity.
-To encourage people to use electricity wisely, we want owners of new residential buildings to choose separate metering.
-If a customer opts for bulk metering for an apartment building or community residence construction project, Rate D applies, and so more electricity will be billed at the second tier (9.749¢ per kilowatthour).
+Therefore, to encourage people to use electricity wisely, we want owners of new residential buildings to choose separate metering.
+If a customer opts for bulk metering for an apartment building or community residence construction project, Rate D applies, and so more electricity will be billed at the higher second-tier price ( per kilowatthour).

 6. What rate will my service contract be at if Rate DM is no longer available?